-- Identify and monitor areas of potential risk in our business and supply chains. - Minimise the risk of slavery and human trafficking occurring in our business and supply chains; and - Provide adequate protection for whistle blowers.
+- Identify and monitor areas of potential risk in our business and supply chains; - Minimise the risk of slavery and human trafficking occurring in our business and supply chains; - Address incidents or reports of modern slavery in our business and supply chains; and - Provide adequate protection for whistle blowers.

-We continue to review and strengthen our process to ensure that our suppliers adhere to our Modern Slavery policy and our Supplier Code of Conduct, and to date we have assessed 450 new suppliers to the NCIs under this process.
+We continue to review and strengthen our process to ensure that our suppliers adhere to our Modern Slavery policy and our Supplier Code of Conduct, and to date we have assessed on average 600 new suppliers per annum to the NCIs under this process.

-We enforce a strict code of compliance and do not tolerate slavery or human trafficking within our supply chains.
+We enforce a strict compliance with our Code of Conduct and do not tolerate slavery or human trafficking within our supply chains.
 If we should find evidence of a failure to comply with these policies, or a breach of our Supplier Code of Conduct we will try to work with the supplier to improve standards and employee welfare.

 We reserve the right to terminate an arrangement with any Supplier immediately for relevant transgressions or where there is no willingness to make the necessary improvements, and/or to report any findings to the appropriate authority.

-Similar due diligence arrangements are in place for suppliers appointed by Parish Buying, a service facilitated by the NCIs through which framework contracts are negotiated with key suppliers which can then be used by parishes, dioceses, cathedrals and other bodies within the wider Church.
+Similar due diligence arrangements remain in place for suppliers appointed by Parish Buying, a service facilitated by the NCIs through which framework contracts are negotiated with key suppliers which can then be used by parishes, dioceses, cathedrals and other bodies within the wider Church.